Murtaza01/obsidian-vault/homework/poetry/poetry_exam1.md

 it helped people to seek means to achieve their goals instead of relaying on god and superstition.

-## 4. The Revival of Platonism.
+4. The Revival of Platonism\:

 The belief in man's ability to increase through wisdom and virtue his power and knowledge with which to control the non-human element (the supernatural spirit).

-## 5. Classic Translations and Standards.
+5. Classic Translations and Standards\:

 The renaissance offered many great translations of classics Greek and Latin works, it also promoted classical standards to literature.